equalframework/equal-doc/docs/getting-started/quick-start.md

 Alternatively, you can grant all access through all the project.
 This should only be used for testing purpose

-In the **config** folder, open the config.inc.php file.
-If you don't have one open default.inc.php instead
+In the `/config` folder, open the `config.inc.php` file.
+If you don't have one, create one by copying it from `default.inc.php`.

-There is a parameter called "DEFAULT_RIGHTS" you can tweak :
+There is a parameter called "DEFAULT_RIGHTS" you can customize :

 ```php
 // config.inc.php